Amsterdam Coronavirus Information

-Restaurants are closed but that doesn’t need to prevent you from trying delicious food and keeping your body fuelled and healthy.
-You can visit Thuisbezorgd or other delivery websites, pick anything you have cravings for and have it delivered to your location.
+The coronavirus situation doesn’t need to prevent you from trying delicious food and keeping your body fuelled and healthy.
+You can visit Thuisbezorgd or other delivery websites, pick anything you have cravings for, and have it delivered to your location.

 - Communicating with your loved ones